Graded hypoellipticity of BGG sequences: Introduction and main results

 Let $\pi\colon\mathcal T_xM\to U(\mathcal H)$ be a non-trivial irreducible unitary representation of the osculating group on a Hilbert space $\mathcal H$, and let $\mathcal H_\infty$ denote the subspace of smooth vectors.
 If $A\in\Psi^s(E,F)$, then $\bar\pi(\sigma_x^s(A))$ is a well defined closed unbounded operator on $\mathcal H$, restricting to a map $\bar\pi(\sigma^s_x(A))\colon\mathcal H_\infty\otimes E_x\to\mathcal H_\infty\otimes F_x$.
-The operator $A$ is said to satisfy the Rockland condition if $\bar\pi(\sigma^s_x(A))$ is injective on $\mathcal H_\infty\otimes E_x$ for all non-trivial irreducible unitary representations $\pi$ of $\mathcal T_xM$ and every $x\in M$.
+The operator $A$ is said to satisfy the Rockland \cite{R78} condition if $\bar\pi(\sigma^s_x(A))$ is injective on $\mathcal H_\infty\otimes E_x$ for all non-trivial irreducible unitary representations $\pi$ of $\mathcal T_xM$ and every $x\in M$.

-The core analytic result is the following Rockland type theorem for general filtered manifolds.
-For left invariant differential operators on graded nilpotent Lie groups this was conjectured by Rockland \cite{R78} and proved by Helffer and Nourrigat \cite{HN79}.
-Christ, Geller, G{\l}owacki, and Polin constructed a pseudodifferential operator calculus on graded nilpotent Lie groups and established a Rockland type theorem, see \cite{CGGP92}.
+For left invariant differential operators on graded nilpotent Lie groups, Helffer and Nourrigat \cite{HN79} proved that the harmonic analytic Rockland condition implies hypoellipticity, thus confirming a conjecture of Rockland's \cite{R78} for the Heisenberg group.
+Christ, Geller, G{\l}owacki, and Polin \cite{CGGP92} constructed a pseudodifferential operator calculus on graded nilpotent Lie groups and proved that the pointwise Rockland condition implies the existence of a parametrix in their calculus.
 For Heisenberg manifolds with varying osculating algebras such a result has been obtained by Ponge \cite{P08}.
+As mentioned already, Melin \cite{M82} constructed a pseudodifferential calculus on general filtered manifolds and used it construct a parametrix for scalar Rockland differential operators.
+We will prove the following general Rockland type result for systems of pseudodifferential operators on general filtered manifolds.

 \begin{thm} Let $E$ and $F$ be two vector bundles over a filtered manifold $M$ and suppose $A\in\Psi^s(E,F)$ satisfies the Rockland condition.
 Then there exists a properly supported left parametrix $B\in\Psi^{-s}_\prop(F,E)$, that is, $BA-\id$ is a smoothing operator. \end{thm}